 It's best to call our offices if possible prior to arriving so that we can have the right team available for you.
 Our urgent care facility is also available and used for non-life threatening medical needs.
 We'll do our best to accommodate your pet.

 End of Life Care

-When the time comes to say goodbye, we have both the ability to schedule house calls or in clinic euthanasia services.
-We have a dedicated comfort room in our hospital to make that difficult process as comfortable as possible for you and your pet as well as cremation services if desired.
-At-home service euthanasia is available based on specific needs.
-House call euthanasia is a wise choice if your pet is suffering or is so ill that we are providing hospice care in your home.
+When the time comes to say goodbye, we have the ability to schedule in clinic euthanasia services.
+We have a dedicated comfort room in our hospital to make that difficult process as comfortable as possible for you and your pet.
+We also provide private cremation services (4 urns to choose from, that is included-see picture for reference), you can also choose a different urn for an additional price or group cremation, if desired.

 Dentistry & Surgery